 The description of each HT project gives references to books covering the relevant mathematics; if you cannot understand some of this then you are free to consult your tutors or others about it, but not about the project itself.
-You may discuss with the demonstrators and others the techniques described in the Michaelmas Term Students' Guide, and the commands listed in the Hilary Term Students' Guide of found in the Maple Help pages.
+You may discuss with the demonstrators and others the techniques described in the Michaelmas Term Students' Guide, and the commands listed in the Hilary Term Students' Guide or found in the Maple Help pages.
 You may ask the Maple Coordinator to clarify any obscurity in the projects.
 The projects must be your own unaided work.
 You will be asked to make a declaration to that effect when you submit them.
 At the beginning of the year you will also be asked to sign a declaration stating that the work you will do and submit will be your own unaided work.

-- 1. Exploring Mathematics with Maple: Students' Guide (Mathematical Institute notes available from reception). - 2.
-W. Burkhardt, First Steps in Maple (pbk.)
-(Springer-Verlag, 1994) - 3.
-A. Heck, Introduction to Maple, 3rd edition, Springer 0-387-00230-8 (for college reference) - 4.
-F. Wright, Computing with Maple, (Chapman & Hall, 2002) (For college reference.)
+- 1. Exploring Mathematics with Maple: Students' Guide, (Mathematical Institute notes available from reception). - 2.
+A. Heck, Introduction to Maple (Springer, 3rd edition), ISBN 0-387-00230-8 (for college reference). - 3.
+F. Wright, Computing with Maple (Chapman & Hall, 2002) (for college reference.)